bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 -------------------------------------------------------------

 The frequency cutoff between the background and the data discussed in the previous section is determined by the :procparam:`rbkg` parameter.
 This is the second parameter displayed in the background removal section of the main window.

 When data are imported into :demeter:`athena`, :procparam:`rbkg` is set to its `default value <../params/defaults.html>`__, normally 1.

-This example, like many of the examples in this Users' Guide, can be found at `among the examples at my XAS-Education site <http://bruceravel.github.io/XAS-Education/>`__.
+This example, like many of the examples in this Users' Guide, can be found `among the examples at my XAS-Education site <http://bruceravel.github.io/XAS-Education/>`__.

 Among these example files is one called ``fe.060``, which contains a spectrum from an iron foil measured at 60 K. Import this by selecting Open file from the File menu or by pressing ``Control-o``.
 Navigate to the location of your example files and select ``fe.060``.
 The `column selection dialog <../import/columns.html>`__ then appears.
 For now, just click OK.

 The data is imported and :procparam:`rbkg` is set to its default value of 1.
 The data and the background function found using the default parameter values can be found by pressing the E button.
 This is shown here on the left.

 .. subfigstart::